 Back in Auckland, I was able to catch up with two of my closest friends.
 It was so nice to spend time with them both again so soon.
 I also climbed Mount Eden, the highest volcano in Auckland, with Robbie and Dad.
 I love the view from the top and looking down into the grassy crater.

-Afterwards we visited my favourite gardens in the World, Eden Gardens.
-My Grandma used to take me there when I was little and some of my earliest memories of her were on those visits.
+Afterwards, we visited my favorite gardens in the world, Eden Gardens.
+My Grandma used to take me there when I was little and some of my earliest memories of her were of those visits.

 There are so many native plants as well as a massive selection from around the world.
 It is always so quiet there apart from the native birds singing in the trees.